hermesbaby/hermes/README.md

 ## Migration from Directory Creation Service

-**⚠️ Breaking Change**: This version changes the behavior from simple directory creation to tar.gz file extraction.
+**⚠️ Breaking Change**: This version changes the behavior from simple directory creation to archive file extraction.

 **Previous behavior** (directory creation):
 ```json